Terria-K/Bartizan/README.md

 These files can be found in `c:\Windows\Microsoft.NET\assembly\GAC_32` and `c:\Windows\Microsoft.NET\assembly\GAC_MSIL`.

-Make sure to select the build configs with the `-windows` suffix

 # Original Readme

 A mod framework for [TowerFall Ascension](http://www.towerfall-game.com/) (copyright 2013 Matt Thorson, obviously).